The Family Shakespeare: Measure for Measure

 For the play's first Family Shakespeare appearance in the 1818 second edition, the entry is actually a reprint of John Philip Kemble's amended edition of Measure for Measure.
 Kemble had edited the comedy for performance at the Theatre Royal in Covent Garden around 1803.
 As stated by Bowdler in the 1818 preface to Measure for Measure, he chose to use the Kemble text over creating his own version, for the play proved too difficult to expurgate without fundamentally changing it in some way.
 Bowdler soon rose to the challenge, though, and the next edition (1820) saw the publication of his own fully revised version.

 Bowdler lauds this comedy as "contain[ing] scenes which are truly of the first of dramatic poets", but also suggests that the story, with its wealth of "wickedness", is "little suited to a comedy".
 He bemoans the boldness with which characters commit these "crimes" and the fact that they suffer no punishment for their doings; rather, states Bowdler, the women of the story gravitate to the men who have been, as they describe it, "a little bad".
 Aside from this romanticising of immorality, Bowdler also bemoans the issue that "the indecent expressions with which many of the scenes abound, are so interwoven with the story, that it is extremely difficult to separate the one from the other", quite similar to his issues with editing Othello.

 Romeo and Juliet

 Bowdler does not include a preface to Romeo and Juliet, but in general the targets of the expurgations are innuendos:

 Titus Andronicus

 Titus also lacks an introductory essay, but innuendos are once again the main excision.
 Bowdler removes some of the allusions to rape throughout the play, but does not entirely remove the many mentions and suggestions of the act.

 Macbeth

-Prominent modern literary figures such as Michiko Kakutani (in The New York Times) and William Safire (in his book, How Not to Write) have accused Bowdler of changing Lady Macbeth's famous "Out, damned spot!" line in Macbeth (V.1.38) to "Out, crimson spot!"
-But Bowdler did not do that.
-Thomas Bulfinch and Stephen Bulfinch did, in their 1865 edition of Shakespeare's works.
-Bowdler's actual edits serve to remove instances of blasphemy, overtly-violent lines, and sexual innuendo.
+Prominent modern literary figures such as Michiko Kakutani (in The New York Times) and William Safire (in his book, How Not to Write) have accused Bowdler of changing Lady Macbeth's famous "Out, damned spot!" line in Macbeth (V.1.38) to "Out, crimson spot!", but Bowdler did not do that.
+Thomas Bulfinch and Stephen Bulfinch did, however, in their 1865 edition of Shakespeare's works.